 Time Machine as part of your Mac’s operating system, needs to know how to write your backup to your drive.

-Why is HFS+ The Best Format For Your Mac’s Time Machine Backup?
+HFS+ The Alternative Format For Your Mac’s Time Machine Backup?

 This means that HFS+ does what it can to bypass small errors on your external drive.